ChampDBG/Rexe/README.md

 # Rexe
-A solution for R perform executive in Windows
+A solution for R creating executive file

 ## Environment
 * Python 3.4 (Installed by Anaconda 4.3.21)